After years of dreaming, it’s finally almost here: Sometime soon, you plan to retire.

 If you haven’t opened an HSA yet — and if you qualify — consider doing so and making it a crucial part of your nest egg.

-For more on HSAs, check out “5 Reasons a Health Savings Account Is a Great Place to Stash Retirement Cash.”
+For more on HSAs, check out “5 Reasons to Use a Health Savings Account as a Retirement Fund.”

 If you decide an HSA is right for you, check out a platform like Lively, which seeks to simplify the process of managing your HSA.